top of page

 It is not practical for us (and every other participant in the chain) to have direct relationships with all links in the supply chain, but we are committed to: –

-• better understanding our supply chains and working towards greater transparency in, and responsibility towards, people working within them.
+• Better understanding our supply chains and working towards greater transparency and responsibility towards people working within them.

-Our Senior Management Team (SMT) has overall responsibility for ensuring this policy complies with our legal and ethical obligations.
+Our Senior Leadership Team (SLT) is responsible for ensuring this policy complies with our legal and ethical obligations.

 We have produced an anti-slavery and human trafficking policy, which is published within our company employee handbook, to complement our existing policies regarding the human rights of workers.

-We have reviewed our key performance indicators (KPIs) relevant to the introduction of the Modern Slavery Act 2015.
+We have reviewed our key performance indicators (KPIs) relevant to introducing the Modern Slavery Act 2015.

 As a result, we have set the following KPI:

-• All current staff/site personnel to have completed anti-slavery and human trafficking training within 3 months of their start date.
+• All current staff/site personnel to have completed anti-slavery and human trafficking training within three months of their start date.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to relevant members of staff when applicable.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to relevant staff members when applicable.

 bottom of page